chrhansk/sleqp/README.md

 the variables.
 The functions `f(x)` and `c(x)` can be nonlinear and nonconvex, but should be twice continuously differentiable.

+## Publication

+Details regarding this implementation may be found in the accompanying article

+Hansknecht, C., & Kirches, C. (2023).
+SLEQP: An open-source package for nonlinear programming.
+Proceedings in Applied Mathematics and Mechanics, 00, e202300241. https://doi.org/10.1002/pamm.202300241

 ## Dependencies

 For the solution of the linear programming problem, one of the